tailcallhq/tailcall/tests/README.md

       1. Ends the test run, and starts evaluating the next test.
 (All other actions would require a parseable `server` schema.)
       1. The runner parses every `server` block.
    1. Parses the block and checks for errors.
-   1. If the test has a [`check identity` instruction](#instruction), the runner converts the parsed block to SDL again, and checks if the two strings are the same.
+   1. The runner then performs an `identity_check`, during which it converts the parsed block to SDL again, and checks if the two strings are the same.
 If they're not, the runner throws an error.
    1. The runner performs a `merge` check:
       1. Attemps to merge all [`server` blocks](#server), resulting in a merged config.
 (If there is only one [`server` block](#server), the runner will merge it with the default config.)
       1. Compares the merged config to the `merged` snapshot.